AmrheMinott/COMP2406_Project-5/README.md

 Sessions
-For the sessions I used a session model that does not rely on time… So your inactivity won’t result in your being “timed out”.
+For the sessions I used a session model that does not rely on a timer… So your inactivity won’t result in you being “timed out”.
 However if the server is shut down or the browser is closed then the session is gone.

 How to login
-By clicking the profile page that makes you able to login if you are not logged in at the moment
+By clicking the profile page that makes you able to login if you are not logged in at the moment.
+There you can procvide your credentials

+// end of ReadMe